blanfried/Osows/content/english/_index.md

   video_link : ""
   subtitle : "Cheeky Vid"
-  title : "A Message from Our Founder (coming soon)" content : "Learn about Osows in a more stimulating video format!
+  title : "A Message from Our Founder (coming soon)" content : "Learn about Genyst in a more stimulating video format!

   Our founder, Baer, gives a little run-through of our mission, who we are, what we do, and how we do it."